 - Real Time Integrative Analytics, e.g. combining genomics with clinical data

 - Precision medicine applications in real time

 - Drug compound and small molecule activity prediction

 - Hospital telemetry and operational data

-- AugustaTM can be seamlessly integrated into existing business processes or embedded directly within user applications.
+- Seamlessly integrates into existing business processes or embedded directly within user applications.